-On March 6, 2017, Mr. Bergman was granted 40,958 restricted stock units with a grant date fair value of \$3,500,000, Mr. Breslawski was granted 18,724 restricted stock units with a grant date fair value of \$1,600,000, and each of Messrs.
-Paladino and Benjamin and Ms. Prange was granted 17,554 restricted stock units with a grant date fair value of \$1,500,000.
+On March 2, 2018, Mr. Bergman was granted 57,652 restricted stock units with a grant date fair value of \$2,975,000, Mr. Breslawski was granted 26,354 restricted stock units with a grant date fair value of \$1,360,000, each of Messrs.
+Paladino and Benjamin and Ms. Prange was granted 24,707 restricted stock units with a grant date fair value of \$1,275,000 and Mr. Mlotek was granted 23,060 restricted stock units with a grant date fair value of \$1,190,000.
 Each such grant was made under the Company's 2013 Stock Incentive Plan.
 Mr. Bergman's grant was 100% performance-based with three-year cliff vesting and the grants for Messrs.
-Breslawski, Paladino and Benjamin and Ms. Prange were 65% performance-based with three-year cliff vesting and 35% time-based with four-year cliff vesting.
+Breslawski, Paladino, Benjamin and Mlotek and Ms. Prange were 65% performance-based with three-year cliff vesting and 35% time-based with four-year cliff vesting.
+The number of shares set forth in this paragraph have been adjusted to reflect the Spin-Off in accordance with the 2013 Stock Incentive Plan.

-On February 27, 2017, the 2014 LTIP performance-based awards vested.
-With respect to such awards, on February 27, 2014, the Compensation Committee set the three-year cumulative EPS at \$16.92, representing the target goal designed to result in an LTIP award payout equal to 100%.
-Similar to previous years, the Compensation Committee completed a pre-defined process to adjust the goal and to approve the adjustments that were made to the actual results, in each case, based on adjustments authorized under the 2014 LTIP.
-For the 2014 LTIP performance-based awards, the goal was adjusted to account for the impact of acquisitions, certain capital transactions (including capital stock repurchases) and for the effects of a designated foreign exchange rate outside a pre-established range.
-The three-year cumulative EPS performance goal for the performance-based restrictive stock/units granted under the 2014 LTIP was \$16.63 (as adjusted) and the actual three-year cumulative EPS was \$17.74 (as adjusted).
-On February 27, 2017, such awards vested with an achievement of 106.7% of the EPS performance goal and a payout awarded in shares of Company common stock equal to 196.9% of the original number of shares/units underlying the award granted (based on target performance).
+On March 2, 2018, the 2015 LTIP performance-based awards vested.
+The awards were scheduled to vest on March 3, 2018 but because that was a non-business day, pursuant to the Company's 2013 Stock Incentive Plan, the awards vested on the preceding business day.
+With respect to such awards, on March 3, 2015, the Compensation Committee set the three-year cumulative EPS at \$9.70 (adjusted for the effects of the Company's two-for-one stock split of its common stock that occurred in September 2017, referred to as the "2017 Stock Split"), representing the target goal designed to result in an LTIP award payout equal to 100%.
+Similar to previous years, the Compensation Committee completed a pre-defined process to adjust the goal and to approve the adjustments that were made to the actual results, in each case, based on adjustments authorized under the 2015 LTIP.
+For the 2015 LTIP performance-based awards, the goal was adjusted to account for the impact of acquisitions and dispositions, certain capital transactions (including capital stock repurchases) and for the effects of a designated foreign exchange rate outside a pre-established range.
+The three-year cumulative EPS performance goal for the performance-based restrictive stock/units granted under the 2015 LTIP was \$9.58 (as adjusted) and the actual three-year cumulative EPS was \$9.63 (as adjusted).
+On March 2, 2018 such awards vested with an achievement of 100.52% of the EPS performance goal and a payout awarded in shares of Company common stock equal to 108% of the original number of shares/units (adjusted for the effects of the 2017 Stock Split) underlying the award granted (based on target performance).